ericflynny/cocotb-demo/README.md

 NOTE: Run `ghdl --version` to verify successfull installation

-# TODO: Add gtkwave install instructions
+# TODO: Add gtkwave install instructions and how to view files

 ## Running tests
 With the virtual environment active and Questa installed with a license setup, one can now run the software.